Best Freediving Sites in Cape Town

 A Frame

 I have only freedived at A-Frame once riiiight at the beginning of my freediving journey.
-Within two minutes of the dive Luke swam into a bluebottle and got stung all over his face. safe to say we didn’t really explore A-Frame too much!
+Within two minutes of the dive Luke swam into a bluebottle and got stung all over his face.
+Safe to say we didn’t really explore A-Frame too much!
 Here’s an exert from the Scuba Shack:

 “The site lies approximately 5km from Simon’s Town on the Cape Point Road and is one of the more popular shore dives and with reason!
 The entry point is a flat rocky plateau below the mast which is visible from the road and which can sometimes be submerged depending on the tide followed by a short 60m swim.